HypeCheck

 What It Doesn't Do

-Not proven to treat diabetes in humans.
+Not proven to treat diabetes in humans based on the provided studies.
 No human evidence it protects the kidneys or testes.
-Don't assume animal study results translate to people.
+Don't confuse animal study results with proven human benefits.
 Not a replacement for prescribed medications.
-No proven weight loss effect.

 Evidence-Based Benefits